 Our research is presently focused on using the materials researched and patented for the Millenniata disc, since we already know their durability and writeability.
-The present plan is to leverage this material, plus the tape drives and cartridges of the $\frac{1}{2}$ -inch tape industry, plus the recording and readback technology of the optical disc industry, to produce an optical tape that is as permanent as the Millenniata disc.
-Based on present calculations, the density of this storage would be equivalent to today's 1/2-inch magnetic tape, meaning that a cartridge of this tape should be capable of storing multiple TB of data.
-It is estimated that this product will be available in four years.
+The present plan is to leverage this material, plus the tape drives and cartridges of the 1⁄2-inch tape industry, plus the recording and readback technology of the optical disc industry, to produce an optical tape that is as permanent as the Millenniata disc.
+Based on present calculations, the density of this storage would be equivalent to today's 1⁄2-inch magnetic tape, meaning that a cartridge of this tape should be capable of storing multiple TB of data.
+It is estimated that this product could be made into a commercial product within four years.